In this guide:

 Remember, as much as you consider your child’s safety, you also have to consider yours.
 In this case, comfort can equate to keeping yourself healthy.
 You don’t want a baby carrier that hurts your back, neck, or shoulders, so look for something that distributes your child’s weight in a way that doesn’t leave you reaching for an ice pack everytime you get home.

-Now that you have some basics down, let’s move on to some our product picks.
+Now that you have some basics down, let’s move on to some of our product picks.

 Best Super-Safe Baby Carriers

-It’s no secret that moms love a product that keeps their little bundles safe.
+It’s no secret that moms love a product that keeps their little bundle safe.
 Here are a few baby carriers that excel in the safety area.